hupf80/object_detecion/README.md

 If you don't have a CUDA Graphic Card theis would never work.

 Ask the Contributer for the weights file.
-Which has to be inserted into the configs/yolov5-6.0  folder
+Which has to be inserted into the configs/yolov5-6.0

+https://drive.google.com/file/d/1vysAi7l8uDr88RVkjP_680GRppttRq8t/view?usp=sharing  for Downloading the weights file.

+Please copy the weights file into configs/yolov5-6.0 as described above.